I7-Examples/When-in-Rome-2/docs/source.txt

 Instead of a creature trying taking something when the noun outweighs strength:
 	if the noun is pointless, stop the action;
-	change the noun to pointless;
+	now the noun is pointless;
 	if the person asked is visible, say "[The person asked] tries to pick up [the noun], but without success."

 Instead of a secretive starving Earthlike creature trying taking something which is not available: